 If you’re interested in manufacturing cannabis edibles, you’ll need to apply for a Processing License.
 This license is issued by Health Canada and allows the manufacturer to produce cannabis-infused products for sale.
 The application process can be lengthy and complex, and you’ll need to demonstrate that you have the knowledge and resources to produce high-quality products that meet Health Canada’s strict regulations.

-When applying for a Processing License, you’ll need to provide detailed information about your manufacturing processes, including the equipment you’ll use, the ingredients you’ll use, and the quality control measures you’ll have in place.
+When applying for a Processing License, you’ll need to provide detailed information about the quality control measures you’ll have in place.
 You’ll also need to demonstrate that you have a solid business plan in place and that you have the financial resources to operate a successful processing business.

 Once you’ve submitted your application, you’ll need to wait for approval from Health Canada.
 This process can take several months, and you’ll need to be patient and stay in contact with Health Canada throughout the process.